 Even though President Trump himself could take some time to study the “Be Best” campaign, his interaction with Thunberg was more than just a case of Presidential bullying.
 In fact, it was the perfect example of the stakes in the 2020 Presidential election.
 Even to this point, the Trump administration has taken a sledgehammer to efforts intended to curb climate change.
 The damage is vast, ranging from the American exit from the Paris Climate Agreement to the 95 environmental rules being rolled back under the Trump administration.

 On the other side, there is Thunberg.
-While young, she represents an optimistic future, where humanity doesn’t mock or ignore the climate change threat.
+Though still in her youth, she effectively represents an optimistic future, where humanity doesn’t mock or ignore the climate change threat.
 Instead, they confront the issue head-on and are willing to take on near-term costs for long-term gains.

 While it is often said that the upcoming election is the most important of our lifetimes, it is absolutely true this year.
 Ultimately, we have a choice of buying into the vision of President Trump or Greta Thunberg.
 The choice is stark, yet in our opinion, quite obvious.